GustavoCaso/GustavoCaso.github.io/content/posts/testing-command-line-applications-with-aruba.md

   @stub_user_response
   Scenario: Passing a valid username prints a correct message
     When I run `codewars user GustavoCaso`
-    Then the output should contain "Displaying information about GustavoCaso"
+    Then the output should contain "Displaying information about GustavoCaso."
 ```

-This is all I have learn about `Aruba` for testing your applications, I think is a great tool, that remove us from the pain of having to create to many `step_definitions` and let us focus on testing our application.
-I know there is to much to learn about `Aruba` and testing in general and if you have any questions or comments about the subject please do not hesitate.
+That is all I had to learn about `Aruba` for testing your applications; it is a great tool that removes us from the pain of creating too many `step_definitions` and lets us focus on testing our application.

+I know there is too much to learn about `Aruba` and testing in general, and if you have any questions or comments about the subject, I'll be happy to answer them